ryanshiroma/baseball-audio-cheating-detection/README.md

 # Finding evidence of cheating in MLB broadcast audio

- ## Work In Progress!!!!
-Analysis, better documentation, and metadata to be commited soon.

 ## TL;DR.
 I created a model to see if I could find any link between the type of pitch thrown and the sounds that precede the pitch.
 Under the assumption of no cheating, a well-generalized fitted model would find no link.
 However, in the case of the Astros 2017 season, the banging of a trash can was used to relay to the batter that an off-speed pitch was coming.
 This begged the question, if a model can identify that an off-speed pitch correlates with a trash can bang in the audio, can we identify random audio-based cheating with no prior knowledge?
 The results from this analysis shows that in the case of the blatant Astros cheating scheme, yes we can.